issues-osu/suicide-trends/README.md

   Variables: Age-by-race-by-gender breakdowns for White, Black, Hispanic, and Asian groups

 - **Geospatial Data**
-  File: `City_Spheres_of_Influence.geojson`
-  Description: City-level geographic boundaries for mapping suicide rates
+  Description: City-level geographic boundaries for mapping suicide rates (not incorporated into the paper, but possible)

 ## Key Analytical Components